marcelboldt/EXASockets/README.md

 # EXASockets
 Interface to the EXASOL DB via JSON over Websockets protocol.

-## Status

-Work in progress... but probably already useful.

 ## Build

 These libs are intended to work on Windows and POSIX systems.
 For building the linker needs: